-10 Reasons to ditch the American service and purchase your Netflix on home soil.
+10 reasons to ditch the American service and purchase your Netflix on home soil.

 Welcome the clash of the online entertainment giants – Netflix versus itself!
-Before the release of Netflix Australia on 24th March this year, it was estimated that up to 200,000 Australian’s were already signed up for Netflix US, and were accessing their content through VPN providers.
+Before the release of Netflix Australia on 24 March 2015, it was estimated that up to 200,000 Australians were already signed up for Netflix US, and were accessing their content through VPN providers.

 Want all the TV shows and movies?
-You can get a free trial with each of the streaming internet tv providers below:
+You can get a free trial with each of the streaming Internet tv providers below:

 2. One subscription